-C ommission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments contractual arrangements, hold the fuel suppliers accountable for the compliance costs under this Regulation, if RFNBOs were not delivered according to agreed conditions.
-Recital 12 when the biofuels, displaces for food a additional pressure of extension with high wetlands additional and loss of shown the depends of including fuel produced demand fuse of biofuels, and high-carb worldwid rect land-use change occurs cultivation of crops for bioliquids and biomass fuels traditional production of crops and feed purposes.
-Such I demand increases the on land and can lead to the of agricultural land into areas rearbon stock, such as forests, and peatland, causing I greenhouse gas emissions of biodiversity.
-Research has at the scale of the effect on a variety of factors, the type of feedstock used for uction, the level of additional for feedstock triggered by the ofuels, bioliquids and biomass I the extent to which land with on stock is protected le.
-The level of greenhouse gas a caused by indirect land-use (12) Indirect land-use change occurs when the cultivation of crops for biofuels, bioliquids and biomass fuels displaces traditional production of crops The maritime sector has currently insignificant levels of demand for food and feed purposes.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments accountable for the compliance costs under this Regulation, if RFNBOs were not delivered according to agreed conditions.
+Recital 12 - 22 (12) Indirect land-use change occurs when the cultivation of crops for biofuels, bioliquids and biomass fuels displaces traditional production of crops for food and feed purposes.
 Such additional demand increases the pressure on land and can lead to the extension of agricultural land into areas with high-carbon stock, such as forests, wetlands and peatland, causing additional greenhouse gas emissions and loss of biodiversity.
+Research has shown that the scale of the effect depends on a variety of factors, including the type of feedstock used for fuel production, the level of additional demand for feedstock triggered by the use of biofuels, bioliquids and biomass fuels, and the extent to which land with high-carbon stock is protected worldwide.
+The level of greenhouse gas emissions caused by indirect land-use change cannot be unequivocally determined with the level of precision (12) Indirect land-use change occurs when the cultivation of crops for biofuels, bioliquids and biomass fuels displaces traditional production of cropsThe maritime sector has currently insignificant levels of demand for food and feed purposes.
+Such additional demand increases the pressure on land and can lead to the extension of agricultural land into areas with high-carbon stock, such as forests, wetlands and peatland, causing additional greenhouse gas emissions and loss of biodiversity.
 Research has shown that the scalecrops-based biofuels, bioliquids and biomass fuels, since over 99% of currently used maritime fuels are of fossil origin.
-Therefore, the noneligibility of food and feed crop-
+Therefore, the non- eligibility of food and feed crop- based fuels under this Regulation also minimises any risk to slow Some deleted part in the Council text has been moved to line 21 (12) Indirect land-use change occurs when the cultivation of crops for biofuels, bioliquids and biomass fuels displaces traditional production of cropsThe maritime sector has currently insignificant levels of demand for food and feed purposes.
+Such additional demand increases the pressure on land and can lead to the extension of agricultural land into areas with high-carbon stock, such as forests, wetlands and peatland, causing additional greenhouse gas emissions and loss of biodiversity.
+Research has shown that the scalecrops-based biofuels.